-- To provide an overview of different types of power semi-conductor devices and their switching characteristics. - To make the students to understand the operation, characteristics and performance Parameters of controlled rectifiers. - To study the characteristics of DC and AC drives - To learn the different modulation techniques of pulse width modulation - To provide knowledge about the practical application for power electronics converters in conditioning the power supply.
+- To provide an overview of different types of power semi-conductor devices and their Switching characteristics. - To make the students to understand the operation, characteristics and performance parameters of converters - To learn the different choppers and its applications in Renewable energy systems. - To make the students to understand the operation, characteristics and performance parameters of inverters - To study the characteristics of DC and AC drives - To provide knowledge about the practical application for power electronics converters in conditioning the power supply.